ArkayaVenture/awesome-ai-apps/multi-agent-sre-bot/STREAMLIT_CLOUD_QUICKSTART.md

 1. Open your app URL
 2. Select "Use kubeconfig from environment"
+3. Choose your preferred LLM provider/model in the sidebar
-3. Enter API keys (or they're already set from secrets)
+4. Enter API keys (or they're already set from secrets)
-4. Click "Initialize Multi-Agent System"
+5. Click "Initialize Multi-Agent System"
-5. Start chatting!
+6. Start chatting!

 ## 📝 Alternative: Upload Kubeconfig